awsdocs/aws-app-mesh-user-guide/doc_source/troubleshooting-scaling.md

 ## Increase in default resources is not reflected in Service Limits<a name="default-resources-increase"></a>

 **Symptoms**
-After increasing the default limit of App Mesh resources, the new value is not reflected when you look at your service limits
+After increasing the default limit of App Mesh resources, the new value is not reflected when you look at your service limits\.

 **Resolution**
 While the new limits aren't currently shown, customers can still exercise them\.

+If your issue is still not resolved, then consider opening a [GitHub issue](https://github.com/aws/aws-app-mesh-roadmap/issues/new?assignees=&labels=Bug&template=issue--bug-report.md&title=Bug%3A+describe+bug+here) or contact [AWS Support](http://aws.amazon.com/premiumsupport/)\.

+## Application crashes due to a huge number of health checks calls\.<a name="crash-health-checks"></a>

+**Symptoms**
+After enabling active health checks for a virtual node, there is an uptick in the number of health check calls\.
+The application crashes due to the greatly increased volume of health check calls made to the application\.

+**Resolution**
+When active health checking is enabled, each Envoy endpoint of the downstream \(client\) sends health requests to each endpoint of the upstream cluster \(server\) in order to make routing decisions\.
+As a result the total number of health check requests would be `number of client Envoys` \* `number of server Envoys` \* `active health check frequency`\.

+To resolve this issue, modify the frequency of the health check probe, which would reduce the total volume of health check probes\.
+In addition to active health checks, App Mesh allows configuring [outlier detection](https://docs.aws.amazon.com/app-mesh/latest/APIReference/API_OutlierDetection.html) as means of passive health checking\.
+Use outlier detection to configure when to remove a particular host based on consecutive `5xx` responses\.

 If your issue is still not resolved, then consider opening a [GitHub issue](https://github.com/aws/aws-app-mesh-roadmap/issues/new?assignees=&labels=Bug&template=issue--bug-report.md&title=Bug%3A+describe+bug+here) or contact [AWS Support](http://aws.amazon.com/premiumsupport/)\.